MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-immersive-spaces.md

 # Set up immersive spaces in Teams

-The Mesh immersive spaces app is by default allowed in the Teams admin center.
-However, unlike other apps, users don't need to search for or pin it in Teams.
-Instead, they can access an immersive space in the View menu in any Microsoft Teams meeting.
+The Mesh app, which enables immersive spaces in Teams, is enabled by default in the Teams Admin Center.
+This allows users to change the [View in a Teams meeting to an immersive space](https://support.microsoft.com/en-us/office/get-started-with-immersive-spaces-in-microsoft-teams-4a6182f8-0f43-4c24-bb66-ef229fa221d8).
+However, unlike other apps in Teams, users don't need to search for or pin it in.
+Instead, they only access an immersive space in the View menu in any Microsoft Teams meeting.

 To set up immersive spaces in Teams, you should: